Sometimes children need a little bit of encouragement when it comes to getting their thoughts into words, and conversation games can help.

-Shows Your Interest In Them: Having conversations around your child’s interests shows your child that you really do care about their interests, even if it’s difficult to listen to.
+Having conversations around your children’s interests shows your child that you really do care about their interests, even if it’s difficult to listen to.
 You’re showing them that you care about their likes and dislikes and you’re showing them that they are seen and heard by you.

 The dinner conversation starter is just the starter, the momentum happens through engaging and continuing the talk.
-Positive parents like you and me, want our children to grow up to be kind and successful, and we will do anything we can to get those conversations rolling.
+Positive parents like you and me, want our children to grow up to be kind and successful, and we will do anything we can to teach our kids important conversation skills.